shrikantbochare/ShareDear/README.md

 11. **Data Persistence:**
     - Uses JPA for database interaction, storing user information, posts, and friend relationships.

+ 12. **Email Verification:**
+     - Email verification through OTP for new account registraion and forgot password.

 ## Technologies Used

 - Java